Where to pick your own pumpkin in and around Brighton

 South Farm

 Just outside Lewes in the small village of Rodmell, you’ll find South Farm, a family-run working farm where all the pumpkins are grown on site.
-Weather-permitting, they’re open every day for picking from 14th October and until Halloween or until they sell out.
-They often do sell out before the end of their run, so we’d recommend not leaving it to the last minute.
+They haven’t announced their 2025 dates yet, but they are due to return this year.
+Last year, weather-permitting, they were open every day for picking from 14th October and until Halloween or until they sold out.
 There’s plenty of parking, but if you don’t drive, they’re also on the 123 bus route from Lewes.
 Need some (pumpk)inspiration?
 They’ve got some great recipes on their website, too.

 Cricketing Bottom (on the South Downs Way), South Farm Rodmell, BN7 3FE